-Bengali Doi dim is a pure luxury where the rich and creamy curry sauce with yogurt clings to the boiled and fried eggs and become the ultimate indulgence at home!
+Bengali style doi dim is a pure luxury where the rich and creamy curry sauce with yogurt clings to the eggs and presents the ultimate indulgence at home!

 - Eggs – 6, hard boiled

 - Onion – 1, make a paste of it

 - Yogurt – ½ cup